 Two Eagle Scouts, Phil Gardner & Clif Castleman (as well as other awesome folks like Marc Stanley, Kyleigh Demicco, Dewitt Driscoll, and Megan Cady), decided to take their outdoor adventure business (Outdoor Ascent) which taught first aid on the side, to the next level.
 "BUT WHY?"
 You may ask?

-Well, we blame John Boshier of BSA troop 997 (Ashburn VA) who approached his local fire department, asking for a "wilderness first aid class" which wasn't really a common thing then – especially in urban Northern Virginia!
+Well, we blame John Boshier, then Scoutmaster of Boy Scout Troop 997 (Ashburn VA) who approached his local fire department, asking for a "wilderness first aid class" which wasn't really a common thing then – especially in urban Northern Virginia!

 Because he was a Boy Scout, they referred him to Clif Castleman, a firefighter/EMT with the department, who was an active Scouter locally (and an Eagle Scout), and who was also a Wilderness First Responder.
 This was the perfect catalyst needed to form CWS.